 Whilst Gatwick states that the construction phase will follow the guidelines of the Code of Construction Practice (Appendix 5.3.1) the details are not known until negotiated with the local authorities.
-However the construction phases are proposed to involve round the clock work for the first five years (2024-2029) with a further period of up to ten years of significant works thereafter.
+However the construction phases are proposed to involve round-the-clock work for the first five years (2024-2029) with a further period of up to ten years of significant works thereafter.
 The code will provide restrictions and approved routes for construction road traffic.
 Anecdotal evidence shows that, particularly with sub-contracted transport companies, the adherence to these routes is not properly enforced and there are limited enforcement processes available.
-Thus the potential of significant HGV traffic 24/7 on unsuitable local road networks is high.
-Equally, whilst Gatwick suggests construction workers will be encouraged to use the public transport system, it is well known that the shift nature of the work and the itinerant nature of the work force is such that own transport will be their priority.
-Thus there is a significant unknown impact to be addressed in the transport strategy.
+Thus the potential of significant HGV traffic 24 hours a day, seven days a week on unsuitable local roads is high.
+Equally, whilst Gatwick suggests construction workers will be encouraged to use the public transport system, it is well known that the shift nature of the work and the itinerant nature of the workforce is such that own transport is more likely to be used.
+This is not addressed in the transport strategy.